 Chicago police warning drivers that they could get carjacked right after parking their cars

-CHICAGO - Chicago police are warning of a string of carjackings reported in April in Austin on the West Side.
+CHICAGO - Chicago police are warning drivers to watch out when they are parking cars after a string of carjackings reported in April in Austin on the West Side.

 In each incident, someone who was parking, had parked, or sitting inside their vehicle was approached by a group of males who flashed a weapon and demanded their vehicle, Chicago police said in a community alert.